nils-braun/nils-braun.github.io/_posts/2020-02-04-tsfresh-on-cluster-1.md

 From stock market trends to EEG measurements, from Industry 4.0 production lines to IoT sensors - temporarily annotated data hides in a lot of places.
 It comes in many flavours, sizes and complexities.

+In this series of two posts we will explore how we can extract features from time series using `tsfresh` - even when the time series data is very large and the computation takes a very long time on a single core.

-Let's define some common properties of time series data:
+But first, let's define some common properties of time series data:
 * The data is indexed by some discrete "time" variable.
   Often (but not necessarily) in fixed sampling intervals.
   The index does not need to be the wall clock time in all cases -  measurements of the height profile of a produced semiconductor in a  plant might share many properties with a classical time series although  the index is the location on the sensor here.